trance-project/trance/compiler/src/main/scala/framework/examples/README.md

 ### Writing a query

-For now, NRC queries are described natively in Scala using the NRC language defined in `src/main/scala/framework/nrc/NRC.scala`.
+NRC queries are described natively in Scala using the NRC language defined in `src/main/scala/framework/nrc/NRC.scala`.
 A newly defined query should extend the Query trait (see Query.scala) to leverage various support functions for executing the stages of the pipeline.

+** Disclaimer:** This is very much a prototype, so defining queries and generating code is a bit of an involved process which is specific to writing queries and generating code for benchmarking.
+This section will be updated as we develop a query parser and a more automated way to generate target code.

 #### Example